 Here are some of the most common fees that can creep up on you and put a big dent in your travel budget (be sure to check with individual airlines for their most up-to-date fee information):

-Curbside check-in: Many airlines still offer this convenience for free, although you have to tip the porters (at least $1 per bag).
+2. Curbside check-in: Some airlines still offer this convenience for free, although you have to tip the porters (at least $1 per bag).
 Those that do charge, such as JetBlue, have a fee of $2 per bag—and you still need to tip.
 Enjoy this free service while it lasts.

-Carry-on baggage: Fees for carry-ons are still rare.
+5. Carry-on baggage: Some airlines have started charging for carry-on bags.
 Spirit, Frontier and Allegiant charge for them, with fees ranging from about $10 to $100 (on average, expect a $25 to $35 fee).
-Airlines have gotten much stricter, however, on what they’ll accept as carry-on bags and are tougher on restricting each traveler to one carry-on and one “personal” bag.
+Airlines have also gotten much stricter on what they’ll accept as carry-on bags and are tougher on restricting each traveler to one carry-on and one “personal” bag.
 On international flights, you may find that you’re allowed to carry on only one bag, which means you’d have to check the other one—and pay a luggage fee on it.
 Pack accordingly.